Grabbers: Plot

-Garda Ciarán O'Shea (Richard Coyle), an alcoholic, initially resents his new partner, Garda Lisa Nolan (Ruth Bradley), a workaholic seeking to impress her superiors by volunteering for temporary duty in a remote Irish island.
-After discovering mutilated whale corpses, the quiet community slowly comes to realise that they're under attack by bloodsucking tentacled aliens of various sizes that came from a ball of green light that fell from the sky, dubbing them "Grabbers".
-When Paddy (Lalor Roddy), the town drunk, inexplicably survives an attack, the local marine ecologist, Dr. Smith (Russell Tovey), theorizes that his high blood alcohol content proved toxic to the Grabbers, who survive on blood and water.
+Ciarán O'Shea (Richard Coyle), an alcoholic Garda is assigned to a new partner, Lisa Nolan (Ruth Bradley), a workaholic.
+His resentment only grows when Nolan, seeking to impress her superiors, volunteers for temporary duty at a remote Irish island.

+After discovering mutilated whale corpses, the quiet community slowly comes to realise that they're under attack by bloodsucking tentacled aliens creatures which they dub "Grabbers".

+Paddy (Lalor Roddy), the town drunk, inexplicably survives an attack.
+Local marine ecologist, Dr. Smith (Russell Tovey), theorizes that his high blood alcohol content proved toxic to the Grabbers, which survive on blood and water.

 O'Shea contacts the mainland, but an oncoming storm prevents any escape or help.
-The group also realizes the rain will allow the remaining large male Grabber to move about the island freely.
-Seeking to keep calm in the town, Nolan and O'Shea organize a party at the local pub, intending to keep the island's residents safe but unaware of the danger.
-Initially hesitant to join in a celebration when no good reason can be offered, the people enthusiastically agree when Brian Maher (David Pearse), the pub owner, offers free drinks.
-O'Shea volunteers to stay sober so that he can coordinate the town's defenses, and everyone else becomes drunk.
+The group also realizes rising water levels will allow the remaining large male Grabber to invade the island.
+To prevent panic and chaos, Nolan and O'Shea organize a party at the local pub, intending to keep the island's residents safe but unaware of the danger.
+Brian Maher (David Pearse), the pub owner, offers free drinks, attracting locals to the party.
+While people get drunk, O'Shea volunteers to stay sober to coordinate the town's defenses.